tc39/notes/es8/2017-07/jul-26.md

 MP: And that's a bad experience for programmers too.

-BF: ASTs can have a reduced number of early errors compared to source code.
+BFS: ASTs can have a reduced number of early errors compared to source code.

 SYG: …continuing presentation… ("How to Encode Set of Binding Names?" slide)